thewoodfish/property-oracle-node/README.md

 Property Oracle is a blockchain solution built on <a target="_blank" href="https://substrate.io">substrate</a> and <a target="_blank" href="https://kilt.io">kilt</a>,  which empowers you to create an indisputable, irrefutable proof of ownership of your various properties. e.g a plot of land.
 With Property Oracle, nobody can take what is yours and leave you with nothing.

-## Property Oracle Blockchain Node
+# Property Oracle Blockchain Node
 This repo contains the code for a typical Property Oracle node participating in the network.
 The property oracle chain is very important because it records critical information about users of the networks, the properties being secured or claimed, the claims and right to claim of the properties and so on.
-We would consider the varios functions below:

-l
+We would consider the various functions below.
+A Property Oracle node is completely built on <a target="_blank" href="https://substrate.io">substrate</a> which is the best framework for building a blockchain.

+## Examining the `oracle pallet`
+Since this chain is build on <a target="_blank" href="https://substrate.io">substrate</a>, it comprises of <a target="_blank" href="https://substrate.io">pallets</a> which define the blockchain business logic.
+We would be considering one very important property oracle pallet: the `oracle pallet`.

+### Functions in the `oracle pallet`